TwinkieTweaks/Twinkie/README.md

 ![In island](https://github.com/user-attachments/assets/71a7a99f-a526-40ee-a090-83ccfc547471)
 ![In stadium](https://github.com/user-attachments/assets/a66e8add-b8a2-4143-a121-1bcb3bf010e3)

+## Contribute
+To know how to make new modules, check out [`CreatingModules.md`](https://github.com/TwinkieTweaks/Twinkie/blob/master/CreatingModules.md)

 ## Create separate builds for different TMF variants
 The visual studio solution already comes with various build options for some TMF variants.\
 ![image](https://github.com/user-attachments/assets/25da4bde-8146-4740-94d6-d7e75660a87a)\
 Building in x64 is **not supported** since TMF is 32-bit.\
-If you're having compilation issues, make sure you're ONLY compiling to x86/Win32.\
+If you're having compilation issues, make sure you're **ONLY** compiling to x86/Win32.\
 Building for United and Nations is not currently supported.
 Only Modloader builds are.

 ## Support me